 I'm Kaylan, leadership educator, podcaster & speaker

 Now, I was back and showing up for clients on November 4!
 I still had support from my operations manager this month, then she offboarded in December.

-• Prepare saving now for a leave of absence, no matter if you’re planning a maternity leave this year or five years from now.
-And, it doesn’t matter if you’re even planning to take a maternity leave ever – this is great for general leaves of absence.
 I have a mastermind sister who was unexpectedly hospitalized in the ICU earlier this year for 10 days.
 You don’t expect to have to take long leaves, but is your business okay if you must?
 Here is her podcast all about her top tips for making sure your team is prepared in case of emergencies.

+I'm Kaylan, leadership educator, podcaster & speaker